 Alopecia areata is identified by the loss of hair on one's scalp in patchy, sporadic spots from one to three centimeters in diameter.
 It is believed to be a hereditary condition affecting hair follicles and can begin to show up as early as puberty in both men and women.
 In rare cases, individuals may experience alopecia totalis, which means all of the follicles in the scalp are destroyed.
 While alopecia is most commonly thought of as small spots of balding on the scalp, it can actually develop with any hair follicles on the body.
 Over six million Americans suffer from alopecia so it is likely that you or someone you know will be affected eventually.
 Thankfully, there are many available methods to help treat and manage alopecia, which could slow the progression of your hair loss or even stimulate new hair growth.
-At Pacific Skin in San Francisco, CA, board-certified dermatologist Tracy Evans and her team provide some of the most effective alopecia treatments on the market.
-Schedule a consultation at Pacific Skin San Francisco to see how we can help you.
+At Pacific Skin and Cosmetic Dermatology in San Francisco, CA, board-certified dermatologist Tracy Evans and her team provide some of the most effective alopecia treatments on the market.
+Schedule a consultation at Pacific Skin and Cosmetic Dermatology San Francisco to see how we can help you.

 "Tracy Evans, MD makes time to answer all of your questions, takes your concerns very seriously, no matter how small they may seem to you.
 Her staff is excellent and very respectful."- R.A. / Google / Jun 21, 2019